Fong20/Learning-repository/Cisco packet tracer/Determining IP address, device connecting types and customization.md

-# Building a home network
+# Building a home networ

 ## Determining the IP Address of an end device
 There are generally two ways of searching for the IP address: